501 – De-escalation & Response to Resistance

 Strikes should normally be delivered to major muscle mass groups (e.g., forearms, thighs, calves, etc.).
 These areas are primary targets due to the decreased chance of serious bodily injury.
 Strikes to these locations normally create severe muscle cramping which may inhibit a subject’s ability to continue aggression.

+a.
 Straight and Expandable Batons

 Batons are versatile tools providing a means by which an employee may defend him or herself, or others, from injury, and control subjects when reasonably believed necessary.
 Batons may be used to perform strikes, holds, or push back subjects.